 Strategies Event Series at KU Edwards Campus

-To support a vision of professional development for our colleagues in the Kansas City metropolitan area, we have partnered with the KU Edwards Campus to host the Strategies Event Series, as a continuation of the summer Strategies Conference hosted in Lawrence each year.
+To support a vision of professional development for our colleagues in the Kansas City metropolitan area, we have partnered with the KU Edwards Campus to host the Strategies Event Series, as a continuation of the summer conference hosted each year.
 We invite all PK-12 educators, as well as others who are interested, to join us for a free professional development event series in Overland Park, Kansas.
 Please RSVP online to attend, so that we can ensure there are enough refreshments, chairs, and copies of handouts provided for all.

-Saturday, November 3
+Saturday, November 2, 2019

-View presentation slides here (pdf)
+View the presentation slides here (pdf)